zapprosite/AI_LOCAL_CLI_WEB_UI/CONTRIBUTING.md

 - No changes to volume mount paths under `/data/...` unless explicitly required and documented
 - CI green: lint + compose config (and smoke when labeled)
 - Link relevant context (PRD, TODOs) from `docs/INDEX.md`

+License

+Contributions are accepted under the project’s MIT License.
+See the `LICENSE` file at the repository root.